dps923/winter2020/topics/how-to-nav-disclosure.md

 Assumption(s):
 * Table view scene and controller already exist

-We will add a new controller and scene, and a "disclosure" segue navigation.
+We will add a new controller and scene, and a "disclosure" hierarchical segue navigation.

-In the project navigator, focus on the yellow project folder icon, and create a new file (&#8984;+N).
+In the project navigator, focus on the yellow project folder icon, and create a new file (&#8984;N).
 It will be a Cocoa Touch Class.
 Next, make it a subclass of UIViewController.

-> Tip - Use the name "SomethingInfo" for the class name.
+> Tip - Use the name "SomethingInfo" or "SomethingScene" for the class name.
 > Avoid using the words "view" and "controller" in the name.

-Show the Main.storyboard in the editor.
+Show the main storyboard in the editor.

 From the library, add a new view controller.
 On its identity inspector, set its class to the just-created class from above.

 Select the table view scene that will be the navigation source.
 Select its table view cell object (the white area just below the "Prototype Cells" label).

-On its attributes inspector, set the accessory to either:
+On its attributes inspector, the accessory offers settings for:
-* Detail, if we are supporting ONLY detail navigation
+* Disclosure Indicator&nbsp;&gt;, if we are supporting ONLY hierarchical navigation
-* Detail Disclosure, if we are supporting BOTH detail navigation, and (drill-down) disclosure navigation
+* Detail Disclosure&nbsp;&#9432;&nbsp;&gt;, if we are supporting BOTH detail navigation, and (drill-down) disclosure navigation
+* Detail&nbsp;&#9432;, if we are supporting ONLY detail navigation

+Choose *Disclosure Indicator*.

 Next, create a segue.
 (Make sure that the table view scene, and its table view cell object is still selected.)
 Control+click+drag from the table view cell object to the new destination scene.